Hussein Al-Ali Hospital

-Hussein Al-Ali Hospital (HAH) is a private healthcare facility owned by the Hussein Al-Ali Medical Group, located in Al-Ahsa, in the Eastern Province of Saudi Arabia.
+Hussein Al-Ali Hospital (HAH) is a private healthcare facility owned by the Hussein Al-Ali Medical Group and located in Al-Ahsa, in the Eastern Province of Saudi Arabia.

+History

-It was opened on 28 February 2012, under the patronage of Saudi Prince Badr bin Muhammad bin Abdullah bin Jalawi Al Saud, the Governor of Al-Ahsa.
+Hussein Al-Ali Hospital was opened on 28 February 2012, under the patronage of Saudi Prince Badr bin Muhammad bin Abdullah bin Jalawi Al Saud, the governor of Al-Ahsa.
+At its opening, the hospital's first phase comprised 50 beds in a three-storey building, with nine outpatient clinics, three operating rooms, neonatal care facilities, five dialysis units and four intensive care units.

-The hospital has tertiary-capability facilities and is JCI-Accredited since December 2016, re-accredited on 2020.
+The hospital has tertiary care facilities and has been JCI-Accredited since December 2016.
+The hospital was re-accredited in 2020.

-In 2020, CBAHI (Central Board for the Accreditation of Healthcare Institutions) has awarded the accreditation to HAH for its compliance with the established National Standards for hospitals (2019 ed.)
+In 2019, CBAHI (Central Board for the Accreditation of Healthcare Institutions) awarded accreditation to HAH for its compliance with the established National Standards for hospitals.

+Partnerships

+In 2019, the hospital was the medical partner of Al-Adalah football club.
+Newly signed players underwent medical examinations at the hospital while injured players were referred there for diagnostic imaging.